 Couples counseling can help you see your relationships from a new perspective.
 Find an addiction treatment center near you for counseling that take substance use disorders into account.

 Dating is hard enough as it is.
-You’ve likely had more than one broken heart.
-You don’t set out looking for a mate who has mental health issues or who is a substance abuser.
-When you dream of finding love, you probably don’t imagine dating an addict.
+When you dream of finding love, you might not have imagined dating an addict.
 Despite your plans, you may fall in love with someone struggling with substance abuse.
-It’s not on your wish list to be with someone in alcoholism treatment or addiction treatment.
 Like most people, you want a romantic relationship that is healthy.
 Does dating an addict mean you can’t have a healthy relationship?
 Does falling for someone with a drug or alcohol history mean you have landed in a relationship with a bad person?
 No, it doesn’t.
 But it does mean that your relationship survival may require extra vigilance because drugs and alcohol can take over a person’s life.
-Studies show, however, that addicts with closer family ties have a stronger chance of recovery.

-An addict in recovery may be one of the most aware people you will meet.
+An individual in recovery may be one of the most aware people you will meet.
 If they’ve been in recovery for a while, they are often:

 - Involved in continuing care

 - Active in 12-step programs

 - Aware of ways to stay clean and sober

 - Experienced with treatment programs or drug rehab

 - Working on their mental health, often through therapy sessions

 On the other hand, there are some inherent risks of being in a relationship with someone in recovery: